-Using a VPN not only adds another layer of protection to your Tor Browser-based activities, it keeps all of your online activities private, including activities like torrenting files or streaming video from outside your region.
+Using a Virtual Private Network (VPN) not only adds another layer of protection to your Tor Browser-based activities, it keeps all of your online activities private, including activities like torrenting files or streaming video from outside your region.

 When you pair the Tor Browser with a VPN, you have a dynamic duo, efficiently protecting your privacy.